SB-169

 Enforcement Authority

 The Division of Insurance may inspect a health carrier's automated system at any time to ensure compliance.
-If the Division determines noncompliance, it notifies the Attorney General, who may direct the health carrier to cease and desist from further noncompliant activities.
+If the Division determines noncompliance, it shall notify the Attorney General, who may direct the health carrier to cease and desist from further noncompliant activities.
 No private right of action is created.
-Enforcement is agency-initiated through Division inspection and Attorney General cease-and-desist authority.
+Enforcement is agency-initiated through inspection and referral to the Attorney General.

 Penalties

-The statute specifies only cease-and-desist authority directed by the Attorney General.
-No monetary penalties, civil damages, injunctive relief, or attorney fees provisions are included in the bill text.
+The bill specifies only cease and desist authority directed by the Attorney General.
+No monetary penalties, civil penalties, statutory damages, or other remedies are enumerated in the bill text.

 Who Is Covered